Find Affordable College Courses

 10 Yearly Graduations

 The 12th most popular school in the country for construction management majors who are seeking their master's degree is Morgan State University.
 Each year, around 7,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,477 per year, while in-state graduate students, on average, pay $8,190 per year.
-For the 2020-2021 academic year, 10 master's degrees were handed out to construction management majors at Morgan State.
-Around 70% of these students were from an underrepresented racial-ethnic group, and 30% were women.
+The average in-state tuition for full-time undergraduates is $5,587 per year, while in-state graduate students, on average, pay $8,352 per year.
+During the most recent year for which we have data, 10 people received their master's degree in construction management from Morgan State.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Morgan State University construction management graduates who receive their master's degree go on to jobs earning a median salary of $92,827.

 #12